katrintirok/sql-environmental-lesson/_episodes/00-sql-introduction.md

 6. Make sure the delimiter and quotation options are appropriate for the CSV files.
 Ensure 'Ignore trailing Separator/Delimiter' is left *unchecked*.
 7. Press **OK**
 8. When asked if you want to modify the table, click **OK**
-9. Set the data types for each field using the suggestions in the table below (this includes fields from `regions`, `raingauge_data` and `species` tables also):
+9. Set the data types for each field using the suggestions in the table below (this includes fields from `regions`, `raingauge_data` and `raingauges` tables also):

 | Field             | Data Type      | Motivation                                                                       | Table(s)          |
 |-------------------|:---------------|----------------------------------------------------------------------------------|-------------------|